You are here: MBA & Master » Mannheim Master in Sustainability and Impact Management » Program Structure

 The program includes regular workshops where participants can take a deep dive into current topics and practical challenges.
 These events further provide room for networking and exchange of knowledge.
 Over and above individual learning, we aim to create a community that fosters peer learning.

 Make an impact.
-Please find a detailed description of the individual courses of the Mannheimer Master in Sustainability and Impact Management below.
+Please find a detailed description of exemplary courses of the Mannheimer Master in Sustainability and Impact Management below.

 Learning Goals – In this course, participants...